 Data

-Data is a fundamental input for designing, implementing, and evaluating public policies.
-Effective information management enables countries to become more efficient, provide optimal responses, and manage their public goods better.
+Data are a fundamental resource for designing, implementing and evaluating public policies.
+Good information management makes it possible to be more efficient, provide better responses and improve the management of public goods.

-What does this mean in practice?
-Data should be treated as if it were extremely valuable and handled through specific procedures and policies.
-Data is worth even more when it is connected to other data and can be cross-referenced and shared.
-State data is a public good.
+What does this mean?
+Treating information as if it were an object of great value, with specific procedures and policies.
+Data is worth more when it is connected, when it can be cross-referenced and shared: government data is a public good.

-Our work seeks to improve how the state manages data.
-How?
-We design governance policies to centralize, classify, and share available data without losing sight of individuals’ security and privacy.
-Our work includes data analysis and data science to support state capacity building around data usage.
+We work to improve state data management, how?
+We design government policies to centralize, classify and share available information, without losing sight of the security and privacy of individuals.
+We do data analysis and data science and accompany the development of state capacities in these issues.

-The journey toward evidence-based public policy starts with data.
+The road to evidence-based public policies starts with data.

 Team